isaacnmm/pestpolicy-hugo2XX/content/posts/best-mics-for-recording-acoustic-guitar/index.md

 If youre recording or performing using an acoustic guitar, you cant go wrong with ATM450 microphone.

 Its essentially a cardioid condenser microphone with a frequency response of between 40 Hz and 20 kHz.
 That makes it ideal for the range of sounds produced by acoustic guitars.
 With its large-diaphragm, ATM450 produces a natural and smooth sound free from background noise.
-Theres a built-in high pass filter to help minimize noise from low-frequency sounds.� Noise from high-frequency sounds is dealt with by the 10 dB pad which can be switched on or off.
+Theres a built-in high pass filter to help minimize noise from low-frequency sounds.
+Noise from high-frequency sounds is dealt with by the 10 dB pad which can be switched on or off.
 ATM45 also features an isolation clamp which not only provides a means for mounting but also acts as a damper for mechanical interruptions.
 Pros:
 - Clear and filtered sound quality